See all Wisconsin Public Education Network Newsletters on our website at WisconsinNetwork.org/Action-News.

 Governor Evers has called the Legislature to a special session on Wednesday, September 20, to address a number of agenda items related to the workforce, including early childhood care and education (Child Care Counts programming) and teacher workforce (rehiring retired educators), and more.

-The Research Center for Women & Girls is conducting a project related to the lived experiences of women who have held or currently hold leadership positions in education within the Great Lakes Region.
+The Alverno College Research Center for Women & Girls is conducting a Women Leaders in Higher Education Study, related to the lived experiences of women who have held or currently hold leadership positions in education within the Great Lakes Region.
 Specifically, the study is intended to better understand the resources women, especially those without traditional resources of power, utilize to lead in a way that helps them be heard and taken seriously.
 If you or anyone you know fits these criteria, consider participating in the study by indicating your interest via this short questionnaire: https://forms.gle/bWM84SUn5h4yL7Fo6.
 If you have questions, contact Dr. Lindsey Harness, Director for the Research Center for Women and Girls.

 - OUR NETWORK IN THE NEWS